Kristaps-E/EDA_Coursera_data/README.md

 - Include price data
 - Incorporate course length data
 - Gather data on course topic relevance from employers
-- Analyse regional enrollment data in Coursera cources
+- Analyse regional enrollment data in Coursera courses
 - Examine upcoming trends for 2025
 - Make more interactive visualizations
 - Look into other learning platforms
-- Use clustering tto find paterns
+- Use clustering to find patterns